ewikner/org.mysensors.homey/README.md

 It is Homey that need to know the device type and capability to be able to present the device correct.
 ![Settings](http://homey.morewi.se/mysensors/mysensors_app_adddevice_3.png)

-This is becouse the user can use the same sensor type to diffrent things. ex.
+This is because the user can use the same sensor type to diffrent things. ex.
 V_TRIPPED can be use as Door and window sensors, Motion sensors and Smoke sensor and some other.

 ### Flows